theupshift/chrdev/posts/2020-03-30-How-to-solve-Puppeteer-Chrome-Error-ERR_INVALID_ARGUMENT.md

 Here you go:

 - a browser instance connected to a proxy
-- a browser page that authenticated to the proxy
+- a browser page (that authenticated to the proxy with username and password if needed)
   - using [`get-free-https-proxy`](https://www.npmjs.com/package/get-free-https-proxy)
 - show the current IP to verify the proxy is effectively used
   - using [ipinfo.io](https://ipinfo.io)